How it works

 A great way to sponsor a Skydog is by becoming a patron on Patreon and signing up for the $100/month Lead Mare level.
 This automatically makes you a sponsor and gives you access to exclusive content that we don’t post on other social media platforms.
 Each new episode of the Horse Love Podcast is released there, as are special offers on merchandise, and breaking news.

-Right now, every horse we have saved has a sponsor, which is extraordinary!
+At present, all our mustangs have a sponsor, which is extraordinary!

-We will be introducing our lesser known burros, who do not have sponsors, on social media and featuring them here.
+We have started introducing our lesser-known burros, who do not have sponsors, on social media and featuring them here.

 Lucky Luciano